A new source of water for Southern California

-After wastewater is cleaned and treated through multiple processes, it flows to the Regional Recycled Water Advanced Purification Center for further treatment.
-The end result is high quality, purified water that could eventually help replenish groundwater.
+After wastewater is cleaned and treated through multiple processes, it flows to the Regional Recycled Water Advanced Purification Center where it goes through a three-step purification process.
+The end result is high quality, purified water that is safe to reuse again.

 BENEFITS OF THE PROJECT